$0 Idaho — Hospital Discharge Checklist

 Idaho Medicaid Income Limit for Long-Term Care in 2026

 Your parent just got discharged from the hospital, the rehab bills are climbing, and you need Medicaid to cover long-term care.
-The first number you need to know: Idaho's gross monthly income cap for 2026 is $2,982.
+The first number you need to know: Idaho's gross monthly income base threshold for 2026 is $2,982, with a $3,002 effective threshold where the $20 disregard applies.

 How Idaho's Income Cap Works

-Idaho is one of roughly 20 "income cap" states.
-Unlike states that use a medically needy spend-down pathway, Idaho enforces a rigid cutoff.
-If your parent's gross monthly income (Social Security, pensions, annuities, investment income) exceeds $2,982, they're disqualified from both institutional Medicaid and the home and community-based Aged and Disabled Waiver.
+Idaho is an "income cap" state.
+Unlike states that use a medically needy spend-down pathway, Idaho uses an income threshold.
+If your parent's gross monthly income (Social Security, pensions, annuities, investment income) exceeds the applicable threshold ($2,982 base; $3,002 with the $20 disregard where applicable), a Qualified Income Trust is required for institutional Medicaid or the home and community-based Aged and Disabled Waiver.

 The key word is "gross."
 Idaho counts income before taxes, Medicare premiums, or any deductions.
-A parent receiving $2,400 in Social Security plus a $600 pension hits $3,000 — $18 over the limit — and faces the same eligibility cliff as someone earning $5,000 a month.
+A parent receiving $2,400 in Social Security plus a $600 pension reaches $3,000 — above the base figure but within the $3,002 effective threshold where the $20 disregard applies.
+Confirm which threshold applies to the pathway.

-The Aged and Disabled Waiver has a slightly higher effective limit of $3,002 per month because it includes a $20 income disregard.
-But for nursing home Medicaid, the $2,982 figure is the line.
+The Aged and Disabled Waiver has a $3,002 effective threshold because it includes a $20 income disregard.
+For nursing-home Medicaid, $2,982 is the base figure; the disregard may produce a $3,002 effective threshold where applicable.

 The Qualified Income Trust (Miller Trust) Solution

 The Miller Trust exists specifically for families in income-cap states.
-It's an irrevocable trust — a dedicated bank account where your parent's income above the cap gets deposited each month.
+It's an irrevocable trust — a dedicated bank account where your parent's income above the applicable threshold gets deposited each month.

 Here's how the mechanics work:

 1. Draft the trust document.
-Most Idaho elder law attorneys charge $500–$1,500 for this.
+Ask an Idaho elder-law attorney for a fee quote.
 The trust must name a trustee (usually the adult child managing care) and designate the State of Idaho as the remainder beneficiary.

 2. Open a dedicated bank account.
 The trust needs its own account — you cannot commingle these funds with your parent's regular checking account.

 4. Monthly deposits.
-Each month, all income above $2,982 goes into the trust account.
+Each month, all income above the applicable threshold goes into the trust account.
 The trustee then pays allowed expenses: personal needs allowance, any spousal income allowance, and medical bills.
 The remainder goes to the care facility as patient liability.

 5. State recovery at death.
 Any funds remaining in the trust when the beneficiary dies must be paid to Idaho as reimbursement for Medicaid services.